Citizen Neighborhood Initiative

 On June 19, 2025, we submitted these signatures, and soon more neighbors from different streets joined with their own concerns.
 Although the City Council has initiated a rapid action plan, progress is too slow, and we need them to act with greater urgency.

-The citizen neighborhood initiative is nonpartisan and based on responsible action.
+The citizen neighborhood initiative is nonpartisan and based on

-We seek humane, fair, and effective solutions FOR ALL STAKEHOLDERS INVOLVED.
+We seek humane, fair, and effective solutions

 We are not a formal association or a political party: we are people who share streets, squares, and community life, convinced that only together can we achieve positive change.